katychuang/cisc3140_lab3/proj1/README.md

 ### Run

+The provided scripts have been tested to work on a Linux machine, to ensure similar results to our tests, please run the scripts in a Linux environment.

-To run proj1 make sure you are in the root of the project repository and run `make proj1`.
+To run the project scripts make sure you are in the root of the project repository and run `make p1` in the terminal/CLI.

 ### Results